philip-lambert/word-ladder/README.md

 ```
 My first step was to create [ExtensionsTests.cs](WordLadder/Tests/ExtensionsTests.cs), then [Extensions.cs](WordLadder/Lib/Extensions.cs).

 Next I needed to a function that would return the shortest paths using BFS (see [BFSDictionaryParserTests.cs](WordLadder/Tests/DictionaryParser/BFSDictionaryParserTests.cs) and [BFSDictionaryParser.cs](WordLadder/Lib/DictionaryParser/BFSDictionaryParser.cs)).
-The parser has a base class ([BaseDictionaryParser.cs](WordLadder/Lib/DictionaryParser/BaseDictionaryParser.cs)) which validates the inputs and strips out any invalid words from the dictionary array (which reduces the example dictionary from **26880** entries to **2238**).
+The parser has a base class ([BaseDictionaryParser.cs](WordLadder/Lib/DictionaryParser/BaseDictionaryParser.cs)) which validates the inputs and strips out any invalid words from the dictionary  (which reduces the example dictionary from **26880** entries to **2238**).
 If the requirement changed to words with 2 or more matching letters we could derive a SPFDictionaryParser class to cater for this.
 Any methods which use our parser could be supplied it as a BaseDictionaryParser, or as an [IDictionaryParser.cs](WordLadder/Lib/DictionaryParser/IDictionaryParser.cs) (which could be Moq'd for unit tests).

 ## Techniques
 I've added two extension methods on the string class: - IsValidWord and IsOneLetterDifferent.